mihirax/CIBILScorePrediction/README.md

 ## Objective

-Create a creditworthiness scoring system for crypto wallets that mimics traditional CIBIL scores (300-950 range), enabling financial institutions and DeFi protocols to assess wallet reliability and credit risk.
+Create a creditworthiness scoring system that mimics traditional CIBIL scores to assess wallet reliability and credit risk.

 ## Architecture Overview